 After discharge from active duty, Morris returned to the family home in Waxahachie with his wife Margaret Calvin Morris and their son Thomas M. Morris.
 He returned to civilian life as co-owner of Waxahachie Frozen Foods and raised Black Angus cattle, he was elected to the Waxahachie School Board tor two terms and served as its president before retiring from federal civil service work.

 Tom was preceded in death by his wife, Margaret.
 He is survived by his son, Thomas M. Morris and his wife Lucy Jim Morris, his granddaughters Marsha Clint Morris and Jane Morris Weeden and her husband Joe Weeden, his great-grandson Joshua Morris Weeden, a record number of extended family and devoted friends.

 Visitation will be held Tuesday night and funeral services will be held on Wednesday morning, October 23rd, 2019 at the Wayne Boze Funeral Home 1826 W Hwy 287, Waxahachie, Texas.
 In lieu of flowers, the family requests donations be send to Ellis County Veterans Ceremony; PO Box 834, Waxahachie, TX 75168 or Association of Former Students of Texas A&M, Tom C “Ike” Morris Memorial, 505 George Bush Dr, College Station, TX 77840.

-To send flowers to Tom's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Tom Clint Morris, please visit our floral store.